ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 `MASK_HOTSPOT`
 `MASK_REGIONS`

-The walk-behind mask is exactly the same size as the room, and is at the current resolution.
-For example, a 320x200 room, being run at 640x400 in the engine, will give you a 640x400 bitmap.

-The walkable area, hotspot and region masks are the size of the current room, but at the 320x200 resolution.
+The walk-behind mask is exactly the same size as the room.
+The walkable area, hotspot and region masks can be the size of the current room if a Mask Resolution of 1:1 was set in the Editor when making the game, but it can be smaller if a different resolution was set.

 **All** of the masks are bitmaps with 8-bit color depth, irrespective of what color depth the game is running at.